The Trail of the Lonesome Pine (1936 film): Reception

 The Trail of the Lonesome Pine received positive critical acclaim, with Frank Nugent of The New York Times considering the film significant yet not without flaws.
 "Paramount's new film is far from perfect, either as a photoplay or as an instrument for the use of the new three-component Technicolor process", although "a cast of unusual merit and a richly beautiful color production" were its redeeming qualities.
 Writing for The Spectator in 1936, Graham Greene gave the film a neutral review.
 While criticizing the use of Technicolor here as "just bad bright picture-postcard stuff", Greene praised the story as "quite a good one" and singled out Sylvia Sidney for her charming performance.

 The film made a profit of $522,620.

 Awards and honors

 Two original songs from the film, both written by composer Louis Alter and lyricist Sidney D. Mitchell and sung by Fuzzy Knight, gained national prominence.
-"A Melody from the Sky" was nominated for the 1937 Academy Award in the category of "Best Music, Original Song".
+"A Melody from the Sky" was nominated for the 1937 Academy Award for Best Original Song.
 The other song, "Twilight on the Trail", became a popular hit and eventually something of a classic.
-It inspired a 1941 cowboy film of the same name and has been recorded by numerous country, pop, rock and soul singers.
+It inspired a 1941 film of the same name and has been recorded by numerous country, pop, rock and soul singers.

-Trail of the Lonesome Pine was recognized at the 1936 Venice Film Festival for a "Special Recommendation" for the use of color film.
+Trail of the Lonesome Pine was recognized at the 4th Venice International Film Festival for a "Special Recommendation" for the use of color film, and was nominated for Best Foreign Film but lost to Der Kaiser von Kalifornien.